 During the year there was no need for any amendments to increase either the original estimated revenues or original budgeted expenditures.
-The District budget provided for a small fund balance totaling \$40,734, actual fund balance for the year totaled \$1,569,652 (see supplementary information).
-This increase is due to lower expenditures than planned primarily due to the following:
+The District budget provided for a fund balance increase totaling \$100,630, actual fund balance increase for the year totaled \$2,016,124 (see supplementary information).
+This increase is due to higher wireless revenue than expected and lower expenditures than planned primarily due to the following:

-- Total staff costs were below end of year targets by \$495,557 or 10% due to the District opted to leave three (3) positions unfilled and training and travel restrictions due the COVID pandemic. - Cost of operations expenditures were below end of year targets by \$940,996 or 20%.
+- > Total staff costs were below end of year targets by \$566,887 or 12% due to the following: - Two (2) positions unfilled during the year. - Training and travel restrictions due the COVID pandemic. - Less fleet costs than planned due to COVID restrictions. - Texas 911 Alliance reimbursement was less than planned. - Cost of operations expenditures were below end of year targets by \$777,466 or 17%.
 This was primarily due to lower contract services costs.
 The District made a concerted effort to keep these costs low to develop a fund balance for operating and capital expenditure reserves.